ajschumacher/mergic/tennis/README.md

   11 Serena Williams
 ```

 The list above is not the answer we’re looking for.
-We’re trying to get a correct list.
+We want to be correct.

 In the tennis data, names appear sometimes with full first names and sometimes with only first initials.
 To get good comparisons, we should: